Upgrading from MySQL 5.7 to 8.0 with rollback

 default_collation_for_utf8mb4

-Overview of upgrade process
+Overview of the upgrade process

 Master DB (Source): DB01